FREQUENTLY ASKED QUESTIONS ABOUT THE UMBC DEPARTMENT OF THEATRE

 We are committed to exposing our students to a range of material by balancing realism with classical works (including Shakespeare), musical theatre, modern and contemporary plays, puppetry, and diverse period styles.
 Our department has received national recognition for its unique approach to classical works and its commitment to complex plays.
 We have also premiered new plays (including commissioned pieces by internationally renowned playwrights) and student-faculty devised works that attempt to expand the boundaries of what theatre can be.

 WHAT DO YOUR GRADUATES DO?

 Upon graduation, many UMBC Theatre students enter professional internships or employment immediately upon graduation to gain experience in production management, costuming, theatre production, stage management, educational theatre, audience development, or dramaturgy.
 These internships are held at professional theatres in and near Baltimore such as Center Stage, Everyman Theatre, Rep Stage, Olney, Round House and in the Washington theatres, such as Woolly Mammoth and Studio Theatre.

-The Theatre major provides an excellent foundation for a great many careers, and our graduates have proven how diverse the opportunities are.
-Many UMBC Theatre alumni are succeeding in fields as divergent as business, education, law and social work, and can attribute their skills to the team-building, critical thinking, and self-discipline they learned at UMBC Theatre.
+The Theatre major provides an excellent foundation for a great many careers, and our graduates have proven how diverse the opportunities are (see Noteable Alumni).
+Many UMBC Theatre alumni are succeeding in fields as divergent as business, education, law, and social work.
+They attribute their skills to the team-building, critical thinking, and self-discipline they learned at UMBC Theatre.